tthorntone/AdNauseam-Wiki/Filter-lists-from-around-the-web.md

 ### External filter lists of interest

-Order alphabetically according to filter list title.
+Order alphabetically according to filter list title (as it appears inside the list).

 ##### AntiPubWeb